 Being in your senior years, especially when you are in an assisted living facility, or living at home under nursing care, may leave you feeling depressed or anxious about your current state.
 Regular exercise, however, helps to boost your confidence, which helps retain that feeling of independence.

 - Helps Reduce the Risk of Developing Dementia

 According to the Journal of Alzheimer’s Disease, sedentary lifestyles and lack of mentally stimulating activities in later years heighten the risk of developing dementia such as Alzheimer’s disease.
 Regular exercise not only encourages physical activity but stimulates the brain as well, helping to prevent the disease.

-KB Healthcare Services provides quality and efficient elderly care in Herndon, Virginia, which includes a wide range of services, including Exercise Care.
+KB Home Health Care Services – Northern VA Senior Care provides quality and efficient elderly care in Herndon, Virginia, which includes a wide range of services, including Exercise Care.
 We understand the importance of regular exercise to seniors’ overall quality of life, which is why we offer assistance and a specialized care plan in establishing an enjoyable exercise routine for seniors.
 This includes senior chair exercises, yoga, and Tai Chi, as well as stretching exercises.